blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 But good judgment takes time to reveal itself.

-Just like Miles - who I have never met - I'd look for a pattern of good choices over time.
+Just like Miles, I'd look for a pattern of good choices over time.

 A writer.
 An investor.
 A musician.
 They have proof of work.